MonashBioinformaticsPlatform/PieScripts/README.md

 ### mergeCounts

-Quick script that you can use to merge read counts files that you would typically get from htseq-count or featureCounts
+Quick script that you can use to merge read counts files that you would typically get from htseq-count or featureCounts.
+Usually for each BAM file you will get a single text `.txt` file with gene names in first column and actual counts in the second column, some tools can output more information than that into `.txt`. e.g featureCounts output 7 different columns